 “I paid to park in a secure lot and feel that the Marriott Corporation should take some responsibility in this situation,” he says.

 I agree with Magill.
 If it was obvious that the two companies involved, Miami Marriott and Simple Airport Parking, were unwilling to accept liability for theft in their “secured” parking lot, Magill might have reconsidered his purchase.
 He might have taken a taxi to the airport instead of driving his Infiniti.
-Using words like “secure” in describing its parking lot suggested that his car would be protected, and that if something happened to it, the hotel would be liable.
+Describing its parking lot as “secure” suggested that the hotel would protect his car and be liable if something happened to it. (

 I contacted Marriott on his behalf.
 A representative called him back and promised to “see what she could do.”
 Then he got another call, repeating Marriott’s claim.